Reddit Keyword Alerts: 5 Ways to Get Them in 2026 (Free & Paid)

 Ten keywords with no filtering means an hour a day of deleting alerts — the top complaint in every "how do you track Reddit keywords" thread.
 Four filters, in order of impact:

 3. Score/age thresholds.
 A post with zero upvotes after six hours is usually not worth a ping.
-Prowlo prefilter rules can drop by score, age, language, or repost status before anything reaches you.

 4. Semantic ranking instead of more keywords.
 The instinct when you miss threads is adding keyword variants — which multiplies noise.
 Semantic matching inverts it: fewer keywords, ranked results, and a relevance score you can threshold.
+Of the tools here, only Prowlo does this.

 For what to track: brand + misspellings, competitor names, and the five buying-intent phrasings ("alternative to", "anyone recommend", "switching from") that signal someone is actually shopping.